 There is an article published by Scuba Diving Magazine, that presents a detailed list and pictures of everyday items that actually kill more people per year than sharks.
 Here, we have summarized the list for you.

-- SELFIES: Sharks killed 8 people in 2015, selfies and selfie sticks caused the death of 12.
+Sharks killed 8 people in 2015, selfies and selfie sticks killed 12.

-- HOT DOGS: 77 children each year choke to death in an effort to consume hot dogs.
+Thus, 77 children a year choke to death trying to eat a hot dog.

 As you can see, there is more chance of dying due to one of these 10 things than as a result of a shark attack.